urbit/docs/userspace/tudumvc/earth-to-mars-comms.md

 This chapter involves a significant number of JavaScript changes and we don't explain every single change.
 If you're not familiar with React.js at all, this chapter may be difficult to follow.
 Just remember, there are a lot of resources available online that describe how React.js works.

 ## Required Files {#required-files}
+* The /src-lesson5/todomvc-end folder copied to your local environment.
 * The /src-lesson5/app /mar/tudumvc and /sur files copied into the respectively similar versions on an Urbit running on your local environment (using the sync functionality).

 ## Learning Checklist {#learning-checklist}